 What is correlation coefficient?

-In this series, we’ve looked at Tesoro’s (TSO) stock movements, business segments, leverage, cash flows, and valuations.
-In this concluding part, we’ll test the correlation between TSO’s stock performance and crude oil prices.
+In this series, we’ve analyzed Phillips 66’s (PSX) stock movements, business segments, leverage, cash flows, and valuations.
+In this final part, we’ll test the correlation between Phillips 66 and crude oil prices.

 Correlation coefficient shows the relationship between two variables.
 A correlation coefficient value of 0 to 1 shows a positive correlation.
 Zero states no correlation, and -1 to 0 shows an inverse correlation.
-We’ve considered the past 12-month price history of TSO and WTI (West Texas Intermediate).
+In our analysis, we’ve considered the past 12-month price history of PSX and WTI (West Texas Intermediate).

-The correlation coefficient of Tesoro (TSO) and WTI stands at 0.21.
-The correlation value for Tesoro (TSO) and the price of oil shows that Tesoro stock prices move in line with WTI prices to a certain extent.
-This means that around 21% of the movement in the price of Tesoro stock can be explained by changes in the price of oil.
+The correlation coefficient of Phillips 66 (PSX) and WTI stands at 0.45x.
+The correlation value of Phillips 66 (PSX) and crude oil prices shows that the price of PSX stock moves in line with WTI prices to a certain extent.
+This means that around 45% of the movement in Phillips 66’s stock price can be explained by changes in oil prices.

-The situation remains the same for TSO’s peer Valero Energy (VLO).
+The same is true for PSX’s peer Valero Energy (VLO).
 The correlation of VLO versus WTI stands at 0.19.
-Other downstream players such as Marathon Petroleum (MPC) and Phillips 66 (PSX) have an even sharper correlation of 0.29 and 0.45 to WTI, respectively.
+Other downstream players such as Marathon Petroleum (MPC) and Alon USA Energy (ALJ) have an even sharper correlation of 0.29 and 0.36, respectively, to WTI.

-But while analyzing an integrated energy company, it’s worth noting that the correlation to oil prices is higher than a downstream company.
-A case in point is Statoil (STO), an integrated energy giant that has a 0.73 correlation with WTI.
+But on analyzing an integrated energy company, we should remember that the correlation to oil prices is higher than a downstream company.
+A case in point is Statoil (STO), an integrated energy giant with a 0.73 correlation to WTI.

-If you’re looking for exposure to refining sector stocks, you can consider the iShares North American Natural Resources ETF (IGE).
-The ETF has ~7% exposure to refining and marketing sector stocks.
+If you’re looking for exposure to refining and marketing sector stocks, you can consider the iShares US Oil & Gas Exploration & Production ETF (IEO).
+The ETF has ~22% exposure to refining sector stocks.